 - Vegetables: I always add onions, carrots, and celery to my soups, and this soup recipe is no exception.
 I also add some fresh baby spinach at the end for that perfectly wilted leafy green texture.

-- Chicken stock: I like to make my own chicken stock from leftover chicken bones, but you can always use store-bought stock, too.
-I recommend using stock instead of chicken broth for a stronger flavor.
+- Chicken stock: I like to make my own chicken stock from leftover chicken bones, but you can always use store-bought low-sodium stock, too.

 What is Acini de Pepe?